Why Open Source for Government

 Security is often the greatest source of skepticism with open source, but the fact is, better security is an essential advantage.
 Open source software allows for thorough auditing of the code for purposes of detecting potential security threats.
 Site owners can modify the code as they see fit—whether to enhance security or customize a site to meet their specific needs.

-The U.S. Department of Defense is a strong advocate for open source, which on some level says all.
+The U.S. Department of Defense is a strong advocate for open source, which says it all.
 Is there an organization on Earth that is more concerned with data confidentiality and security that the Department of Defense?

 Contrast the level of attention devoted to open source security to the relatively small and inherently limited teams that are focused on the security of proprietary software.